 In order to ensure Hexion's own facilities meet such requirements, Hexion implements internal reporting and accountability standards and procedures.
-Hexion typically requires, as a condition of contract, that all direct suppliers of services and materials comply with applicable laws and regulations, which includes labour laws.
+Hexion's conditions of contract generally require that all direct suppliers of services and materials must comply with applicable laws and regulations, which includes labour laws.